at16k/at16k/README.md

 Pronounced as ***at sixteen k***

 # What is at16k?
 at16k is a Python library to perform automatic speech recognition or speech to text conversion.
-The goal of this project is to provide develoeprs with a production quality speech-to-text library.
+The goal of this project is to provide the community with a production quality speech-to-text library.

 # Installation
 It is recommended that you install at16k in a virtual environment.